yangacer/JSON-CC/README.md

     for(iter i = obj["arr"].begin(); i != obj["arr"].end();++i)
       // process elements in array

-##2.
-Use boost::spirit::qi to parse data.

-##3.
-A library provides pre-built grammar of frequently used char iterator types.
+##2. libjson.so: Pre-built grammar of frequently used iterator types

 The types are std::string::const\_iterator, char const\*, and boost::spirit::istream\_iterator.
-The boost::spirit::istream\_iterator is an adaptor that allow a parser to read input from std::istream class.
+Note that the boost::spirit::istream\_iterator is an adaptor that allow a parser to read input from std::istream class.
+In case of using theose types, compilation time of user code can be reduced largely via linking the pre-built library.

 ##4.
-A simple json::print visitor can be used to print a JSON variant.
+Processing of Characters

-##5.
-Support ASCII and UNICODE (other than that will not work).
+  - Support ASCII and UNICODE (other than that will not work).

-##6.
-Support escaped string.
+  - Support escaped string.

 #yangacer::json v.s.
 JSON SPIRIT